Garethvdb08/CDV01_Career_Goals_Reflection__GARVAN25486_FTO2505_Group-A_Gareth_van_den_Berg_CDV01/README.md

    _How these roles align with my skills interests, and values:_

-   - I value continues learning, and these roles constantly evolve, offering lots of room to grow and learn.
+   - I value continuous learning, and these roles constantly evolve, offering lots of room to grow and learn.
    - I enjoy working independetly and being trusted to take initiative, which aligns with freelance and remote work settings.

    _Gaps or areas for further exploration:_